Chinese Pidgin English: History

-Chinese Pidgin English began to decline in the late 19th century as standard English began to be taught in the country's education system.
+Chinese Pidgin English began to decline in the late 19th century.
+Multiple reasons caused its decline.
+One reason is the common association of Chinese Pidgin English to the low social status of Chinese servants in comparison to their English-speaking masters.
+After the Second Opium War, the influx of English traders and resources to learn English encouraged the Chinese to acquire standard English.
+This process was further catalyzed by cosmopolitanism and concurrently English-Chinese bilingualism in Hong Kong, and displacement of the original community after World War II.
+Concurrently, the introduction of standard English education in the country's education system further discouraged the acquisition of Chinese Pidgin English.

 Chinese Pidgin English spread to regions beyond the Chinese Coast.
 Many attestations of the language being spoken come from writings of Western travelers in China.
 Among these are scattered reports of the pidgin being spoken farther inland, such as in Chungking (Chongqing) and Hankow (Hankou), and farther north, in Kyong Song (Seoul) and even Vladivostok.
 Chinese Pidgin English was also taken beyond Asia: the large numbers of speakers in Nauru influenced the shaping of Nauruan Pidgin English, and there is evidence that it was also taken to Australia, where it altered due to the influence of Australian English and other pidgins.
 It is also reported to have been spoken in Singapore and Java.

 Kim (2008) says that there is debate among linguists, including Baker, Mühlhäusler, and himself, about whether or not CPE was taken to California by 19th century immigrants.
 Many features present in California Chinese Pidgin English overlap with features of CPE, but also overlap with many other pidgins.
 Furthermore, some diagnostic features of CPE are missing or different from California Chinese Pidgin English.
 On the other hand, because many migrants came from the Canton province in China, where CPE was relatively well-known, it is likely that many migrants to the United States from China had knowledge of the pidgin.
 At the very least, it is clear that California Chinese Pidgin English should be treated as a distinct variety from CPE as spoken in Coastal China, because it has morphological and syntactic features not found in CPE.